olebole/irafdoc/doc/tasks/noao/digiphot/daophot/daofind.rst

   <div class="highlight-default-notranslate"><pre>
   da&gt; show stdimcur

+  ... record the default value of stdimcur

   da&gt; set stdimcur = text

+  ... set the image cursor to the standard input

   da&gt; display dev$ypix 1

+  ... display the image

   da&gt; daofind dev$ypix default interactive+

+  ... type ? for help

+  ... type "442 409 101 i" in response to the image cursor query where
       x and y are the coordinates of the star to be used as setup, 101 is the default world coordinate system, and i enters the interactive setup menu.
+  ... enter maximum radius in pixels of the radial profile or
       type CR to accept the default
+  ... type v to enter the default setup menu
+  ... set the fwhmpsf and sigma using the graphics cursor and the
       radial profile plot
+  ... typing &lt;CR&gt; leaves the parameters at their default values ... type q to quit the setup menu

+  ... type the v key to verify the parameters

+  ... type the w key to save the parameters in the parameter files

+  ... type the space bar to detect stars in the image

+  ... a 1 line summary of the answers will appear on the standard
       output for each star measured

+  ... type q to quit and q again to confirm

+  ... full output will appear in the text file ypix.coo.4

   da&gt; set stdimcur = &lt;default&gt;

+  ... reset the image cursor to its default value
   </pre></div>
   <p>
   5. Run daofind on a list of 3 images contained in the file imlist in batch mode.